open-forest-observatory/ofo-docs/docs/internal-docs/jetstream.md

 ### RStudio

 Use RStudio Server; don't use RStudio GUI via a remote desktop.
 RStudio Server has all the same functionality and many conveniences.
 RStudio Server is a version of RStudio that runs in a browser tab on your local machine, but all the data and compute comes from your remote VM.
-Access RStudio from the browser on your local computer at `https://<ip address>`.
+Access RStudio from the browser on your local computer at `https://<ip address>` or `https://<hostname>`.
 Log in using username `exouser` and the passphrase found on your instance's page in [Exosphere](https://jetstream2.exosphere.app/).
 The first time you access RStudio Server via HTTPS, you will likely get a warning about an unsigned SSL certificate, but that is OK; it's the certificate installed upon VM creation and it enables a secure connection even though it's not signed.

 #### RStudio and git